Wang Shuangfei

 Wang Shuangfei (born September 1963) is a Chinese engineer who is a professor at Guangxi University, and an academician of the Chinese Academy of Engineering.
-He is a representative of the 19th National Congress of the Communist Party of China.
+He served as a representative of the 19th National Congress of the Chinese Communist Party.

 Biography

 Wang was born in You County, Hunan, in September 1963.
 He earned his doctor's degree from South China University of Technology in 1995.
 He was a postdoctoral fellow at Georgia Tech from 2001 to 2003.
 He was a visiting scholar at the University of Melbourne in 1999 and the University of British Columbia between 2007 and 2008.

-Wang taught at Guangxi University since June 1995.
+Wang has taught at Guangxi University since June 1995.